 Do travelers need to get tested before leaving the US?
 Where can travelers find a COVID-19 test abroad?

 Dr. Siegart: The CDC recommends, but currently does not require, that travelers be tested within three days before departure from the US; however, it’s important to note that some destinations require COVID-19 testing before travel and/or after arrival.
+Additionally, according to the CDC, those who are fully vaccinated with an FDA-authorized vaccine do not need to get tested before leaving the US unless the destination requires it.
 For information on specific foreign country testing entry requirements and their respective testing availability please refer to the following US Department of State link: https://travel.state.gov/content/travel/en/traveladvisories/COVID-19-Country-Specific-Information.html.

 For travelers looking for tests in the US, I advise travelers to first check with their primary care providers, who may know the best options for testing in their area.
 They can also look at their city and state health department websites for local testing information.
 COVID-19 testing is available free of charge at multiple health centers and select pharmacies with which the U.S. Department of Health & Human Services (HSS) has partnered.
 Travelers can also visit HHS’ website for more information about local COVID-19 testing availability: https://www.hhs.gov/coronavirus/community-based-testing-sites/index.html#nh.